markNZed/processism-react-three/storyboard.md

 Learning to live process philosophy is like learning to ride a bike.
 No matter how much theory you absorb, real comprehension emerges only through direct, hands-on experience.
 At first, process philosophy is a new way of understanding reality.
 Over time, it becomes a new way of experiencing reality.
 Eventually, you become comfortable with the not-knowing, allowing process philosophy to guide you beyond rigid certainty.

 This is not a destination, but a journey.
 There are stages of development, and mastery comes not from rushing forward but from fully engaging with where you are now, letting the next stages emerge naturally.
 As you continue, may you find ever more sensitive and profound ways to see, feel, and engage with the world around you.

+Reflective Question: After exploring process philosophy, how might you approach relationships, work, or personal decisions differently with this new perspective on change and interconnectedness?